rkalescky/documentation/portal.rst

 ============

 #.
 Select "ManeFrame II Shell Access" from the "Clusters" drop-down menu.
 Note
-   that this shell access does not provide access to grpahical applications.
+   that this shell access does not provide access to graphical applications.
 If needed, please use a :ref:`"Remote Desktop" <portal_remote_desktop>` instance.
 #.
 When finished using the shell, type ``exit`` and close the browser tab.